Maxfield-Chen/functional-software-design/learning-path.md

 [-] Learn how to use monad transformers so that you never have to roll your own ever again

-[-] Learn to use lens to access and manipulate record types inside a collection
+[x] Learn to use lens to access and manipulate record types inside a collection

 [x] Learn when and why to use bytestring, string, and text

 [x] Write a parser using Parsec, Megaparsec, or Attoparsec

-Write a simple web server, CLI, or GUI app using the skills above.
+[-] Write a simple web server, CLI, or GUI app using the skills above.

 You're now an intermediate Haskeller.